 Schools keep records of accidents and follow guidelines for dealing with them and for removing any dangers.

 - Talk to your child’s teacher or principal.

-- You can find information about infectious diseases in the Department of Health and Human Services website
+- You can find information about infectious diseases on the Department of Health website

 Download the Print version of brochure (PDF, 440KB)